 WHEN WOMEN DIDN'T COUNT is a study of the ways that women have appeared and disappeared in federal statistics.
+It is also the winner of the Margaret T. Lane / Virginia F. Saunders Memorial Research Award.

 Readers will learn why a report on farm wages ended with an angry denial of charges that farm life drives women insane, why department store owners hired ex-prostitutes as managers, and why the number of women-owned businesses appeared to suddenly drop by 20 percent in 1997.